nguyenlab/SMT-LowRec/README.md

 1. Corpora

-- Bilingual corpora to train statistical machine translation (SMT) models in language pairs: Japanese-Vietnamese, Indonesian-Vietnamese, Malay-Vietnamese, Filipino-Vietnamese.
+- Bilingual corpora: training, tuning, and test sets for language pairs: Japanese-Vietnamese, Indonesian-Vietnamese, Malay-Vietnamese, Filipino-Vietnamese.
+-

 2. Sentence alignment

-- The implementation of [Moore, 2002] for sentence alignment.
+- The Java implementation of [Moore, 2002] for sentence alignment.
 - Extending word alignment by word similarity using word2vec

 3. Pivot translation
-- The implementation of [Wu and Wang, 2007].
+- The Java implementation of [Wu and Wang, 2007].